BiTinerary/PocketServerPi/README.md

 Armbian's default credentials are...
 User: `root` Pswd: `1234`<br>
 You will immediately be prompted to change password and create a sudoer user.<br>
 <br>
 You can write the contents of the Micro SD card to the onboard eMMC storage by issuing `nand-sata-install`.
-I prefer to hold off on that though and install all my prefered programs, edit configs, etc... and complete the entire Linux setup on the Micro SD Card. <b>Then</b> I will write to the eMMC.<br>
+I prefer to hold off on that though and install (the stuff below) prefered programs, edit configs, etc... and complete the entire Linux setup on the Micro SD Card. <b>Then</b> I will write to the eMMC.<br>
 <br>
 This produces a Micro SD Card and eMMC that both have your ideal, personalized configuration.
-I will keep the SD Card as is, then do crazy installation, recent updates, network management and testing on the eMMC.
-If anything goes wrong, plop the SD Card back in and overwrite the eMMC.
+Keep the SD Card as is, if anything goes wrong after an update or w/e, plop the SD Card back in and overwrite the eMMC.

 ## Tutorials